ecitsolutions/Autotask/README.md

 # Release notes

+## Version 1.6.1.6 - Bugfix release

+- BUGFIX: Compare-PSObject rewritten, too strict comparison when trying to use computehash.
+Using nested Compare-Object now, seems to work well enough.
+- BUGFIX: Inverted test-logic for comparing downloaded fieldinfo to cached info.
+- BUGFIX: Get-AtwsData: When testing for the existance of a variable, any variable with value 0 (zero) would be presumed to not exist.
+Fixed.
+- Improved module loading to verify that downloaded cache is OK.
+Needed to fix error caused by earlier bug, but a useful test to do at that time.
+- Get-AtwsFieldInfo warns about entity changes only if called in use, no warning during module load.

 ## Version 1.6.1.5 - New Cache Model

 - IMPORTANT: Module structure and load method has changed.
 Pass Credentials to Import-Module using -Variable: Import-Module Autotask -Variable $Credentials, $ApiKey (Connect-AutotaskWebAPI is still there as a wrapper for backwards compatibility).